quizardhq/frontend/CONTRIBUTING.md

 <!-- Didn't find an issue?
 How to raise a new one -->

-If you discover any bugs while going through the project, or improvements that could be made, **check the list of open issues first** to see if it has been raised already.
+If you discover any bugs or possible improvements while going through the project, **check the list of open issues first** to see if someone else has already proposed it.

-If it hasn't, you can file a bug report or suggest a new feature.
+You can **only** file a bug report or suggest a new feature **if no open issues exist addressing it**.

 **How to file a bug report**